KTN Optical Deflector

 | Size | 40×40×100 mm | |||

-2D KTN optical deflector (handheld type)
+2D KTN optical scanner (handheld type)

 | Wavelength | Visible | 1.0 μm Range | 1.3 μm Range | 1.5 μm Range |